 Role of Non-state Actors in Disaster Response and Recovery

 With Daniel Sledge, I am studying how non-state actors such as non-profits, faith-based organizations, and businesses coordinate with government during natural disasters.
 This work is funded by the National Science Foundation and involves extensive field research in areas impacted by recent natural disasters in Texas, Florida, Puerto Rico, and California.
 Our research also includes a survey of non-state actors in each of these areas and analysis of indicators of social vulnerability, disaster response, and recovery.
-Research from this project appears in the American Journal of Public Health, and is part of a book project in progress titled “When Disaster Strikes.”
+Research from this project appears in the American Journal of Public Health and we are currently working on research that maps the subsystem of actors engaged in disaster policymaking.

 Lobbying and Policy Advocacy

 Timothy LaPira (JMU) and I are exploring the size and scope of Washington’s revolving door, and its impact on interest representation.
 Our book, Revolving Door Lobbying: Public Service, Private Influence, and the Unequal Representation of Interests is available from the University Press of

 Kansas.
 It was featured in Roll Call and recently reviewed in Choice and Interest Groups & Advocacy.
 Our previous research has been mentioned in The Hill and Politico Influence, and we authored a guest post on Washington Post’s Monkey Cage.
 A follow-up article on the phenomenon of ‘shadow lobbying’ is recently published in Interest Groups & Advocacy and we are currently working with Kathleen Marchetti (Dickinson) on research that explores gender and lobbying, partially funded by a Carrie Chapman Catt Prize for Research on Women and Politics honorable mention award.